themancalledjakob/kabk_imd_19_posenet/README.md

 - `Desktop development with C++`
 - `Universal Windows Platform development`

+When you installed everything, open Unity and create an account

 # Unity usage

-download this repository or clone it
+download this repository or clone it, if you didn't already do it

 - open Unity
 - open the folder `kabk_imd_19_posenet/unityExamples/unityWebsockets/` in Unity